Findus23/pyLanguagetool/README.rst

       -s, --single-line     check every line on its own [env var: SINGLE_LINE] -t {txt,html,md,rst,ipynb}, --input-type {txt,html,md,rst,ipynb}
                             if not plaintext [env var: CLIPBOARD]
+      -r, --rules           show the matching rules [env var: RULES] --rule-categories     show the the categories of the matching rules [env
+                            var: RULE_CATEGORIES]
       -l LANG, --lang LANG  A language code like en or en-US, or auto to guess the language automatically (see preferredVariants below).
                             For languages with variants (English, German,